transreductionist/proper_nouns/README.md

 As an example, `nltk.chunk` provides classes and interfaces for identifying non-overlapping linguistic groups (such as base noun phrases) in unrestricted text.
 A chunk structure is a tree containing tokens and chunks, where each chunk is a subtree containing only tokens.
 The chunking uses regular-expression pattern matching at its base for building the tree.

-What would be exciting is to find other techniques, such as those that use nueral networks, to process language.
-These would "understand" language and be able to make long range associations.
+What would be exciting is to use other techniques, such as those that use nueral networks, to process language.
+These would better coem to an "understanding" of language and be able to make long range associations.
 One can think of the analogy of a grammer as opposed to a universal grammar.

 ## Satement of the Problem